GerlechJen/Pewlett-Hackard-Analysis/README.md

 * Out of the 300,024 total employees at Pewlett Hackard if 72,458 employees will be retiring, that represents 24.15% of total employees who will be retiring soon.

-* As ssen from th etable above, of the 72,458 employees likely to retire soon, about 70% of them are Senior Engineers and Senior Staff.
+* As seen from the table above, of the 72,458 employees likely to retire soon, about 70% of them are Senior Engineers and Senior Staff.
 Thenumber of Senior Engineers retiring soon is  25,916  which represents 35.77% and the number of Senior Staff retiring soon is 24,926 which represents 34.4%.

 * From the mentorship eligibility table above, using the code